We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 However, in recent years it has become known as one of the world's top places for scuba divers seeking to treat themselves to incredible diving and a remote and fascinating location.

-Raja Ampat, or the Four Kings, are the East Indonesian main islands of Waigeo in the north, Salawati just to west of Sorong, Batanta just to north of Salawati, and Misool in the south.
-Dotted around these main islands are hundreds of beautiful smaller islets, with untouched beaches and limestone cliffs.
+Raja Ampat, or the Four Kings, are the East Indonesian main islands of Waigeo in the north, Salawati just to west of Sorong, Batanta just to the north of Salawati, and Misool in the south.
+Dotted around these main islands are hundreds of beautiful smaller islets, with untouched beaches and mushroom-shaped limestone karsts.
 Tourists visiting Raja Ampat must first choose between dive resorts and liveaboards.

-Not only do these visually stunning islands harbour the greatest number of fish and coral species in the world, but they are reportedly the best place to see the outrageously beautiful birds of paradise in their natural habitat.
+Not only do these visually stunning islands harbour the healthiest reefs, and the greatest number of fish and coral species in the world, but they are reportedly the best place to see the outrageously beautiful birds of paradise in their natural habitat.

 Where to Stay in Raja Ampat